 If you really want to know if you’re getting enough omegas, and in the optimal ratios, you can ask your own medical doctor.
 They have blood tests available now that can determine the success of your omega supplements, offering a complete breakdown of fatty acids by weight, including the AA/EPA ratio and the Omega-3/Omega-6 ratio.

-NAD: the Newer Supplement Trend for Improved Longevity
+NAD: the Newer Bodybuilding Supplement for Improved Longevity

 Recent research developments have presented us with a new supplementation opportunity in the form of NAD (nicotinamide riboside chloride), a coenzyme that has been proven to help improve cell repair and metabolism.